Greek central banker urges government on bailout reforms

 A successful first review would open the way for talks to lighten Greece's debt burden, the gradual lifting of capital controls and the acceptance by the European Central Bank (ECB) of Greek government paper as collateral for bank financing.

-The review's completion would also allow the ECB to include Greek government bonds in its quantitative easing programme, the central banker wrote.
+The review's completion would also allow the ECB to include Greek government bonds in its quantitative easing program, the central banker wrote.

 Failure to complete the review, however, would undermine trust, intensify the recession and lead to more bad loans on bank balance sheets, he said.